oasis-tcs/ubl-2.3-hub/README.md

 ---

-## Offline use for production purposes by project editors
+## 5. Offline use for production purposes by project editors

+The use of GitHub Actions is suitable for development but not for creating the final distribution.
+This needs to be performed offline so that the target directory of the artefacts and the target directory of the hub document are the same directory.
+This triggers the hub document creation also to perform integrity checks regarding missing artefact files referenced from the hub document XML.

+The artefacts-production process is performed first, followed by this hub-production process.
+Alternatively, this hub process can be run offline independently without first having run the artefacts process, but then a complete distribution package is not created.

 Additional support subdirectory:
 - [`db`]( db ) - XML on-the-fly rendering runtime environment for DocBook from OASIS DocBook templates